Pylons/pyramid_layout/docs/layouts.rst

         def is_user_admin(self):
             return has_permission(request, 'manage')

-An instance of the layout object will be available as the renderer global, ``layout``, in templates, so, for example, you can put something like this in a template::
+An instance of the layout object will be available in templates as the renderer global, ``layout``, so, for example, you can put something like this in a template::

     <title>${layout.page_title}</title>